Walmann/Best-Word-For-Wordle/README.md

 This is a done-in-a-day project i came up with for scoring the best starting word in Wordle (I know I'm late).
 I won't say that this is a perfect way of doing this, but i thought it would be a fun exercise :)

-## What improvments can be done:
-I could add a way to retract some score if a letter apear twice in the same word.
-I might update the script for this later.

 ## What does it do?
 By running the `Script.py` file, you will iterate through the `wordlist.txt` file and give each word a score. \